 The Current State of the Robotic Surgery Market

-Before diving into the specifics of Medtronic's robot, let's take a look at where the market is today, according to White.
+Before diving into the specifics of Medtronic's surgical robot, let's take a look at where the market is today, according to White.

 - The robotic surgery market is about 20 years into its development.
-While White never specifically mentioned the incumbent in robotic surgery, Intuitive Surgical, it's well known that Intuitive pioneered this field with its da Vinci system.
+While White never specifically mentioned the incumbent in robotic surgery, Intuitive Surgical, it's well known that Intuitive pioneered this field with its da Vinci surgical robot system.